DeseanCarter/Code-Refactor-Accessibility/README.md

 # Code-Refactor-Accessibility
-A homework assignment teaching me the importance of accessibility.
+A homework assignment teaching the importance of accessibility.
+Semantic HTML elements were added to help the user experience and to improve SEO.